HcwXd/Interactive-Lab-Hub/Lab 6/README.md

 ![diagram](imgs/diagram.png)

 The two players can each use their own raspberry pi and play the basketball.
 There's a camera attached to the Raspberry Pi that tells whether the basketball is going into the basket successfully.
 After the camera received the visual input and determine whether there's a score added, it will send the score over MQTT under the specific topic (`IDD/Illusinate/playerX`).
 The path here will be determined by which player is using the Raspberry Pi.

 For example, if the player 1 is using that Raspberry Pi, then the path will be `IDD/Illusinate/player1`.
 After the score of player 1 is updated in the MQTT database, the Raspberry Pi of the player 2 will receive the update in the database and display accordingly on its screen.
 Therefore, the two player's Raspberry Pi will display the synced score of each player.

 **3. Build a working prototype of the system.** Do think about the user interface: if someone encountered these bananas, would they know how to interact with them?
 Should they know what to expect?

+The user interface of this remote interactive device is pretty straightforward.
+We will have the user input the number of players they play (player 1 or player 2).
+After that, the user will only have to adjust the camera to make it able to see the basket and then play the basketball.
+The score on the board will be updated automatically.

 **4. Document the working prototype in use.** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.